 The most important aspect of The Frame is, naturally, the design.

-More so than any other of Samsung’s QLED TVs, The Frame is a television that puts appearances first.
-The idea is that, even if you’re a regular TV-watcher, there are probably hours of the day when you’re stuck with a big black rectangle dominating your living room – which is why The Frame has so many features designed to help it blend in with your home decor.
+More so than any other Samsung QLED TVs, The Frame is a television that puts appearances first.
+The idea is that, even if you’re a regular TV-watcher, there are probably hours of the day when you’re stuck with a big black rectangle dominating your living room—which is why The Frame has so many features designed to help it blend in with your home decor.

 The base body of The Frame is a polished black metal: classy up close, but not very attention-grabbing from a few meters away.
 For a small addition to the cost of the television, though, you can buy a variety of bezels that attach magnetically for a full-on picture frame aesthetic: colors include white, black, brown, beige, burgundy red, and clay beige.

-The Frame (2020) is also one of the few new Samsung TVs to feature the OneConnect box: a sleek cabling solution that outsources power, HDMI, USB ports and the like to a separate piece of hardware, to prevent numerous wires ruining the clean and classy look of your television.
+The Frame (2020) was also one of the first Samsung TVs to feature the OneConnect box: a sleek cabling solution that outsources power, HDMI, USB ports and the like to a separate piece of hardware, to prevent numerous wires ruining the clean and classy look of your television.
 It’s a brilliant addition, especially here where the aesthetic is so crucial.